rwbl/domoticz-plugin-soil-moisture-monitor/README.md

 ![soil-moisture-monitor-p](https://user-images.githubusercontent.com/47274144/58539923-a7e22900-81f8-11e9-8c53-6ed5f8b22fed.png)

+_Abbreviations_: IAQ=Indoor Air Quality, GUI=Domoticz Web UI.

 ## Solution
-A Domoticz Python plugin "Soil Moisture Monitor" with a soil moisture monitor device obtaining the moisture value from a Tinkerforge moisture bricklet.
+A Domoticz Python plugin "Soil Moisture Monitor" with a soil moisture monitor device obtaining the moisture value from a Tinkerforge Moisture Bricklet.
-The Tinkerforge moisture bricklet is connected to a Tinkerforge master brick with WiFi extension.
+The Tinkerforge Moisture Bricklet is connected to a Tinkerforge Master Brick with WiFi extension.
-The moisture value is converted to a range 0(dry) - 100(saturated) and displayed in a Tinkerforge segment display 4x7.
+The moisture value is converted to a range 0 (dry) - 100 (saturated) and displayed in a Tinkerforge Segment Display 4x7 Bricklet.
-In addition, a Tinkerforge rgb led bricklet indicates the state red(dry), yellow(irrigation advice), green(saturated).
+In addition, a Tinkerforge RGB LED Bricklet indicates the state red (dry), yellow (irrigation advice), green (saturated).

 ![soil-moisture-monitor-c](https://user-images.githubusercontent.com/47274144/58539921-a7499280-81f8-11e9-9586-2403e2a21529.png)